USW Open Access FAQs

 The USW 2030 Vision states that we are proudly anchored in South Wales with global reach, Open Access is one of the methods by which we extend the reach of our research.

-Q. What are the Open Access Compliance requirements for the REF (Research Excellence Framework)?
+Q. What are the Open Access Compliance requirements for the REF (Research Excellence Framework) 2029?

-A. The Higher Education Funding Councils have mandated that eligibility for the submission of journal articles and conference proceedings in the REF is dependent on them being made available in an open-access form.
-The authors’ final peer-reviewed manuscripts must have been deposited in an institutional or subject repository within 3 months of acceptance for publication.
-The Open Access requirements are described in full in the REF Guidance on submissions pages 54–59.
+The Higher Education Funding Councils have mandated that eligibility for the submission of journal articles and conference proceedings in the REF is dependent on them being made available in an open-access form.
+Currently, the authors’ final peer-reviewed manuscripts must have been deposited in an institutional or subject repository within 3 months of acceptance for publication.
+The Open Access requirements for REF 2021 are described in full in the REF Guidance on submissions pages 54–59.

 We recommend that USW authors should do the following to ensure that their journal articles and published conference papers are OA compliant: